maread99/beanahead/README.md

 When the regular expected transactions are later reconciled with transactions extracted from your statements, the `recon` command will update the extracted transactions with these 'other-side' postings (see [reconciling](#reconciling)).

-> :information: If the transaction is balanced with only one 'other-side' posting then you're better off not including an amount for it.
+> :information_source: If the transaction is balanced with only one 'other-side' posting then you're better off not including an amount for it.
 (By including an amount, if the extracted transaction has a different amount then you'll need to manually amend the posting on the updated extracted transaction.)

-> :information: If the transaction is split between various 'other-side' postings then it will be necessary to define an amount for at least all but one of these.
+> :information_source: If the transaction is split between various 'other-side' postings then it will be necessary to define an amount for at least all but one of these.
 In this case, if the extracted transaction value differs from the expected transaction value then it may be necessary to revise the amounts of those postings for which estimates were included.

 #### Roll
 Any generated transaction that would be dated on a weekend will be rolled forward by default to the following Monday.
 This behaviour can be overriden by the 'roll' meta field.